Solution | Demand Forecast#

 Alternatively, download the Solution’s .zip project file, and import it to your Dataiku instance as a new project.

-To benefit natively from the solution, your data (see Data Requirements) should be stored in one of the following connections:
+To benefit natively from the Solution, you should store your data (see Data requirements) in one of the following connections:

 Snowflake